Is Selling on Etsy Worth It: Key Points to Consider

 Etsy Plus

-This plan costs 10 USD/month and provides a set of tools and more features than the Etsy Standard plan.
-Some of those features include a monthly budget of credits for listings and Etsy Ads, restock requests and advanced shop customisation.
+The pay plan costs $10/month and provides a monthly budget of credits for listings and Etsy Ads, restock requests and advanced shop customisation options.

-You will receive 15 credits for Etsy listings and USD 5 credits in Ads every month.
+You will receive 15 credits for Etsy listings and $5 credits in Etsy Ads every month.

 Etsy Advertising

-Etsy Ads fees are the fees charged by Etsy for advertising your products on their site.
-Etsy Offsite Ads fees are those charged for advertising your products through other sites, such as Google or Facebook.
+Etsy Offsite Ads fees are charged for advertising your products through other sites, such as Google or Facebook.

 Etsy Ads Fees

-Through your Etsy Shop Manager, you can purchase paid advertising on Etsy and set a daily budget to limit the amount you’re spending on promoting your product listings.
-The default minimum daily budget is USD 1.00, and you can change it at any time.
+Through your Etsy Shop Manager, purchase paid advertising on Etsy and set a daily budget to limit the amount you’re spending on promoting your product listings.
+The default minimum daily budget is $1, and you can change it at any time.

-Using Ads will give you an advantage over other Etsy sellers, and it is considered another necessary fee for selling on Etsy.
+Using Ads will give you an advantage over other Etsy sellers, and it is considered as yet another necessary fee to successfully start selling on Etsy.

 Offsite Ads Fees

-Etsy offers risk-free offsite advertising.
-The main idea behind it is fairly simple – if a buyer clicks on an offsite ad and then orders from your shop within 30 days of that click, you will be charged an advertising fee on associated orders.
+The main idea behind it is simple – if a buyer clicks on an offsite ad and orders from your shop within 30 days since that initial click, you will get charged an advertising fee.

-The fee is a percentage of the total order amount plus shipping, gift wrapping, and taxes.
-If you make more than USD 10,000 in sales in a 12-month period, you pay a fee equal to 12%.
+The fee is a percentage of the total order amount plus shipping, gift wrapping, and any applicable taxes.
+If you make more than $10,000 in sales in a 12-month period, you pay a fee equal to 12%.
 If it’s less, you pay 15%.

-Although the majority of them are small, the complete list of Etsy fees can definitely add up to a substantial-enough amount for some to consider moving away from this platform to a more favorable one.
+Although the majority of them are small, the complete list of Etsy fees can definitely add up to a substantial-enough amount for some to consider moving to a platform with less microtransactions.

 Etsy Shop Branding

-Edit your store name and logo, highlight product listings, share announcements with your customers to give them short updates.
-You can also add more information in your “about” section, and edit your public profile, shop policies, and item descriptions.
+Edit your store name and logo, highlight product listings, share announcements with your customers.
+Add more information in your “About” section, and edit your public profile, shop policies, and item descriptions.

-All sellers have the option to feature 4 listings or shop sections that are all sized the same.
-Sellers subscribed to Etsy Plus have a mixed grid option with five listings or shop sections.
-They also have access to advanced shop customization, which includes multiple banner options.
+All sellers have the option to feature 4 listings or shop sections.
+With Etsy Plus, you get a mixed grid with 5 listings or shop sections and advanced shop customization possibilities.

 Etsy Customization

-One thing that makes this platform so popular is that it offers customization options for many items you can find in Etsy stores.
-This means that Etsy shoppers can order an item in the exact colors, styles, or materials they want.
-With product personalization, Etsy shoppers can use customization options to also personalize items with special messages, names, or initials.
+One thing that makes Etsy so popular is that it offers customization options for many items you can find in Etsy stores.
+This means Etsy shoppers can order an item in the exact color, style, and material they want.

-If you add product personalization to your Printify-made products, you’ll need to edit each order on Printify, adding and adjusting personalized designs accordingly.
+If you add product personalization to your Printify-made products, make sure to edit each personalized order in your Printify Dashboard, adding and adjusting designs in accordance with your customer's preferences.

 Make It Happen Today!